|Solar Thermal Electric, Solar Photovoltaics

 Renewable Energy Credit Ownership & Credit Adjustors

 Beginning January 1, 2017, the utility owns the renewable energy credits (RECs) generated by a customer's net-metered system, unless the customer elects not to transfer ownership of these RECs at the time of application.
-Customers transferring RECs to the utility will receive an additional monthly bill credit for 10 years equal to $0.02/kWh multiplied by all kWh produced by the system during the billing period.
-Beginning July 1, 2018, this rate will decrease to $0.01/kWh.
-Customers electing to retain REC ownership will be charged each month in perpetuity $0.03/kWh multiplied by all kWh produced during the billing period.
+Customers transferring RECs to the utility will receive an additional monthly bill credit for 10 years equal to $0.00/kWh multiplied by all kWh produced by the system during the billing period beginning September 1, 2022, and ending June 30, 2024.
+Customers electing to retain REC ownership will be charged each month in perpetuity negative $0.04/kWh multiplied by all kWh produced during the same period.

 Prior to 2017, net-metered customers retained default ownership of RECs unless the customer elected to transfer ownership to the utility.

-Utilities may require a customer to comply with generation interconnection, safety and reliability requirements, as determined by the PSB, and may charge reasonable fees for interconnection, establishment, special metering, meter reading, accounting, account correcting, and account maintenance of net-metered systems.
-(Interconnection requirements for systems 150 kW or less are accessible at the program website listed above.
-Interconnection requirements for systems greater than 150 kW must follow the interconnection procedures specified in PSB Rule 5.500).
+Utilities may require a customer to comply with generation interconnection, safety, and reliability requirements, as determined by the PUC, and may charge reasonable fees for interconnection, establishment, special metering, meter reading, accounting, account correcting, and account maintenance of net-metered systems.
+For net-metered systems with a capacity of up to 15 kW, a net-metering registration form constitutes an interconnection application under PUC Rule 5.500; and the electric companies’ interconnection application review is governed by Rule 5.500.
+For systems that have a capacity that is greater than 15 kW, interconnection approval must be granted by the electric company before submitting a registration form.

 Group Net Metering

 Vermont allows “group net metering."
-In order to set up such a net metering system, the group must file with the PSB and other relevant parties, the following information:
+In order to set up such a net metering system, the group must file with the PUC and other relevant parties, the following information:

 Biennial Update Proceeding

-The PSB must conduct a biennial update in 2018 and every two years thereafter to update REC adjustors, system size/siting adjustors, the statewide blended residential rate, and criteria applicable to the different categories of net metering systems.
+The PUC must conduct a biennial update in 2024 and every two years thereafter to update REC adjustors, system size/siting adjustors, the electric companies’ and statewide blended residential rate, and criteria applicable to the different categories of net metering systems.

 Customers are responsible for the cost of installing a mandatory production meter.
 Electric companies may also require customers to install advanced metering infrastructure prior to serving the net metering customer.